-- variance from the landing ports listed.
+- 27. SAFE HARBOR PROTOCOL: To promote safety at sea, the Sector sets forth the following protocol for variance from the landing ports listed.
 If for reasons beyond a vessel operators control such as severe weather, mechanical failures, compromised hull integrity, instances of pump failures and danger of sinking, crew injury or life-threatening illness and any other emergency situations that may arise, a sector vessel may enter a port other than those listed as "Landing Ports" to ensure the safety of the vessel and its crew.
-In the event that a Sector Vessel must utilize this safe harbor protocol, they must notify their Manager and NMFS OLE of when and where they had to seek safe harbor within 6 hours of this entering the port. - 28.
+If a Sector Vessel must utilize this safe harbor protocol, they must notify their Manager and NMFS OLE by phone or email of when and where they had to seek safe harbor within 6 hours of entering the port. - 28.
 SECTOR UNDERSTANDING AND ACKNOWLEDGMENTS: Sector Members understand and acknowledge that the following provisions have been interpreted by NMFS as applicable to all operating sectors.
-Sector Members acknowledge this applicability and where appropriate utilize these universal interpretations within their sector management and operations: - INTRA-SECTOR DAYS AT SEA (DAS) LEASING: Days at Sea may be leased intra-sector (between members) within the guidelines and procedures contained in the FMP and as amended by Amendment 16.
-The Sector would accept any future relief in the length and horsepower constraints of the program that may be authorized by the RA in the future. - 28.2 INTER-SECTOR DAYS AT SEA (DAS) LEASING: Members who wish to lease Days-at-Sea (DAS) outside of the Sector are authorized under this provision to do so, only with Members of other Sectors whom are similarly exempt.
-Members acknowledge that such DAS leasing would not be exempted from existing length and horsepower constraints as currently contained in applicable regulations. - ASSESSMENT for all sectors seeking authorization for Fishing Year 2023 & 2024, and that NMFS communication has stated that if an exemption is approved for one Sector, all other authorized Sectors can be similarly approved for that specific exemption based on the terms and conditions of the originally requesting sector.
-In light of this understanding,
+Sector Members acknowledge this applicability and where appropriate utilize these universal interpretations within their sector management and operations: - INTRA-SECTOR DAYS AT SEA (DAS) LEASING: Days at Sea may be leased intra-sector (between members) within the guidelines and procedures in the FMP and as amended by Amendment 16.
+The Sector would accept any future relief in the length and horsepower constraints of the program that may be allowed by the RA in the future. - 28.2 INTER-SECTOR DAYS AT SEA (DAS) LEASING: Members who wish to lease Days-at-Sea (DAS) outside of the Sector are allowed under this provision to do so, only with Members of other Sectors who are similarly exempt.
+Members acknowledge that DAS leasing would not be exempted from existing length and horsepower constraints as currently contained in applicable regulations. - 28.3 ADDITIONAL EXEMPTIONS: Members note NMFS is generating a NEPA analysis for all sectors seeking authorization for Fishing Year 2025 & 2026, and that NMFS communication has stated that if an exemption is approved for one Sector, all other allowed sectors can be approved for that specific exemption based on the terms and Exhibit A

-1 NEFS II will request authorization for such exemptions it deems beneficial for its 2 operations, prior to the publication of the final authorizing rule.
-3 28.3.1 Furthermore, NMFS has indicated that Sectors will be afforded the opportunity 4 to request additional exemptions for the 2 nd year of operations i.e., FY 2024 in 5 accordance with a supplemental schedule to be established by NMFS.
-6 29.
-MODIFICATION OF HARVESTING RULES: Members acknowledge that from time to time, the Sector 7 Manager in collaboration with Board of Directors, and at times Membership, may adopt additional 8 requirements or restrictions on the internal reporting requirements or fishing activities of all 9 members in order to ensure effective utilization and management of the Sector's ACE.
-These 10 modifications may include, but are not limited to, additional notification of planned fishing activity 11 to the Manager, additional internal reporting requirements, gear requirements, and restrictions on 12 locations where fishing may occur during specific times of the year or with specific gear.
-When such 13 modifications are implemented, all Members will be notified in writing.
+1 conditions of the originally requesting sector.
+Considering this understanding, NEFS II will 2 request authorization for such exemptions as it deems beneficial for its operations prior to 3 the publication of the final authorizing rule.
+4 28.3.1 NMFS has indicated that sectors will be allowed the opportunity to request 5 additional exemptions for the 2^{nd} year of operations, i.e., FY 2026 under a 6 supplemental schedule to be established by NMFS.
+7 29.
+MODIFICATION OF HARVESTING RULES: Members acknowledge that from time to time, the Sector 8 Manager in collaboration with Board of Directors, and Membership, may adopt additional 9 requirements or restrictions on the internal reporting requirements or fishing activities of all 10 members in order to ensure effective utilization and management of the Sector's ACE.
+These 11 modifications may include, but are not limited to, additional notification of planned fishing activity 12 to the Manager, additional internal reporting requirements, gear requirements, and restrictions on 13 locations where fishing may occur during specific times of the year or with specific gear.
+When such 14 modifications are implemented, all members will be notified in writing.